rgeraldes24/qrysm/DEPENDENCIES.md

-# Dependency Management in Prysm
+# Dependency Management in Qrysm

-Prysm is go project with many complicated dependencies, including some c++ based libraries.
-There are two parts to Prysm's dependency management.
+Qrysm is go project with many complicated dependencies, including some c++ based libraries.
+There are two parts to Qrysm's dependency management.
 Go modules and bazel managed dependencies.
 Be sure to read [Why Bazel?](https://github.com/prysmaticlabs/documentation/issues/138) to fully understand the reasoning behind an additional layer of build tooling via Bazel rather than a pure "go build" project.

 ## Go Module support

-The Prysm project officially supports go modules with some caveats.
+The Qrysm project officially supports go modules with some caveats.

 ### Caveat 1: Some c++ libraries are precompiled archives

-Given some of Prysm's c++ dependencies have very complicated project structures which make building difficult or impossible with "go build" alone.
+Given some of Qrysm's c++ dependencies have very complicated project structures which make building difficult or impossible with "go build" alone.
 Additionally, building c++ dependencies with certain compilers, like clang / LLVM, offer a significant performance improvement.
 To get around this issue, c++ dependencies have been precompiled as linkable archives.
 While there isn't necessarily